Js-Brecht/gatsby-plugin-pnpm/README.md

 ### Description

-This plugin will integrate module resolution for packages installed using `pnpm`.
+This plugin will integrate Webpack module resolution for packages installed using `pnpm`.

 When using `pnpm`, building a gatsby project will fail because `pnpm` uses a unique